rexdavid023/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes a script that changes the working directory to the user’s home directory.

 ### [3-listfiles] (3-listfiles)
-THis file executes a script that display current directory contents in a long format.
+This file executes a script that display current directory contents in a long format.

+### [4-listmorefiles] (4-listmorefiles)
+This file executes a script that that display current directory contents, including hidden files (starting with '.')